kivS/nginx-project-linker/README.md

 # Nginx project Linker

-Utility tool to create dymbolic link for your project's nginx configuration file for deployment
+Utility tool to create symbolic link for your project's nginx configuration file for deployment

+TODO: hook to lint and fmt on pre-commit

 ## How to use